mendix/docs/content/en/docs/refguide/general/system-requirements.md

 ### 2.1 Software Specifications

 Mendix [Studio Pro](/refguide/modeling/) 10 is supported on 64-bit versions of Windows 10 release 1809 and above.
 This also includes Windows 11.
-Studio Pro 10 versions are enabled and tested to run on Apple Silicon Macs such as the M1, which requires [Parallels 17](https://www.parallels.com/) and Windows 11 {{% todo %}}[Update for Mx 10?]{{% /todo %}}.
+Studio Pro 10 versions are enabled and tested to run on Apple Silicon Macs such as the M1, which requires [Parallels 17](https://www.parallels.com/) and Windows 11.

 The following frameworks are required.
 They will be installed automatically by the Studio Pro installer if necessary: